 The shorter version of our favorite 12-inch tongs, this model easily picked up foods of all shapes and sizes—from dainty blueberries to a hefty jar of salsa—and was extremely comfortable to operate.
 The uncoated, scalloped stainless-steel tips allowed us a precise grip, making it especially easy to lift and arrange thinly sliced fruit, and the tongs' locking mechanism was smooth and intuitive.

 Superior blades gave our former favorite the edge yet again.
 With a razor-sharp 25-degree angle, the shears’ cutter blade sliced through every kind of food with equal ease.
 Deep, angular serrations on the anvil blade helped secure slippery foods.
 The blades’ length (the longest in the lineup) ensured smooth, continuous cutting; their overall narrowness made them easy to maneuver; and a medium level of tension between them provided just enough shearing force without taxing our hands.
 They’re ambidextrous, comfortable to hold, and can be taken apart for cleaning.
-Note: The Kershaw Taskmaster Shears and Shun Multi-Purpose Shears are produced at the same factory and are identical products with different branding; prices vary.

 With relatively long, narrow, sharp blades, these ambidextrous, take-apart shears were nimble and made nice smooth cuts on all foods.
 Lots of tiny microserrations on the anvil blade edge helped ensure a secure grip on slippery foods.
 And its plastic finger bows were comfortable for hands of all sizes.
 But because they were the lightest shears in our testing, with a fairly loose level of tension between the blades, some testers found them to be less powerful than our winner; a wider blade angle contributed to a slightly less keen-feeling edge.